How To Get A Home Equity Loan With Bad Credit: A Guide

 Shop Around For Interest Rates

 Lenders have different policies and levels of appetite for risk.
-So, you might find that you get a different rate from an online lender like Rocket Mortgage or a local credit union than you would from a traditional bank.
+So, you might find that you get a different rate from an online lender like Rocket Mortgage or a local credit union than from a traditional bank.

 Secure A Co-Signer

 It’s important to note that you and your cosigner must both have fairly good credit because the lowest median credit score of all clients on the loan is the one that counts for qualification purposes.
-So, the minimum must be at least a median 680 FICO® Score.

 Consider Other Loan Options